Doctor shopping is the act of seeking out multiple doctors for treatment of the same condition at around the same time.

-If you or anybody you know seems to keep seeing different doctors to try to get more pain medications or other potentially addictive treatments, the problem may not be with the doctors.
+If you or anybody you know seems to keep seeing different doctors to feed an addiction rather than treat symptoms, the problem may not be with the doctors.

 I have frequently found myself needing to do some deeper research and occasionally go doctor shopping in order for my condition to be correctly treated.